SMART (Save Money and Reduce Toxics) Purchasing

 - Before you commit to buying a large container of a product, purchase a smaller container first so you can use it and make sure it meets your needs.

 - If you don’t need it, don’t buy it!

-Choose products that contains the fewest toxic or hazardous ingredients.
+Choose products that contain the fewest toxic or hazardous ingredients.
 The easiest way to do this is to check for signal words and statements on product labels:

-- Signal statements: harmful if swallowed; keep out of reach of children; causes burns.
+- Signal statements: harmful if swallowed; keep out of reach of children; may cause irritation of the throat or the eyes, may cause burns.

 - Also look for: care/use/cleanup/storage directions, first aid instructions.

 - Choose products that have low or no volatile organic compounds (VOCs).
 VOCs are toxic chemicals released into the air.

 Many people are switching to homemade cleaners to reduce exposure to hazardous chemicals.
 Inexpensive ingredients like baking soda, vinegar and soap and water often clean just as well as store-bought products.

 For more information on smart purchasing visit our resource page.